FREAC/COM/README.md

 >>> HERE.Geocoder('my_addresses.csv', outfile='my_geocoded_addresses.csv')
 # Create a Geocoder object and specify the fields to use
 >>> HERE.Geocoder('my_addresses.csv', fields=['STREET', 'CITY'])
+# Create a Geocoder object and specify a reference key for the output
+>>> HERE.Geocoder('my_addresses.csv', fields=['STREET', 'CITY'], key='Agency')
-# Create a Geocoder object using a single address as input and limit results to Florida
+# Create a Geocoder object using a single address as input and do not limit the results to Florida
->>> HERE.Geocoder('296 Champions Way Tallahassee FL 32304', fl=True)
+>>> HERE.Geocoder('10th St. & Constitution Ave.
+NW Washington, D.C.
+20560', fl=False)
 ```

 ### How to interpret the output: